jason-christopher/reading-notes/PracticalStatistics/Chapter2.md

 To avoid sample bias, data scientists should strive for random sampling, be cautious about generalizing results from convenience samples, and consider using techniques to adjust for known biases.

+* **Example:** When conducting a political poll, it is crucial to obtain a random sample of the population to avoid sample bias.
+If the sample is biased, the poll results may not accurately reflect the opinions of the broader population, leading to incorrect predictions about election outcomes.

 ## Selection Bias

 **Selection bias** occurs when the sample is systematically different from the population due to the way it is selected.
 Some common types of selection bias include: